Eggwise/syncano-python-framework/README.md

 # syncano-python-framework
-Programm your source, ez customizable python and syncano development framework (WIP)
+Code your source (code), ez customizable python and syncano development framework (WIP)

 Features
 - Create indexes for your type of files